remoteintech/remote-jobs/company-profiles/platform-builders.md

 ## How to apply

-[Opportunities website] (https://jobs.kenoby.com/sejabuilder).
+[Opportunities website](https://jobs.kenoby.com/sejabuilder).
 But you can start to follow our social communities, love our culture and undertake with us.